 Mexico, allowed me to interview an author who wrote about America’s first – and widely decorated – all-Mexican-American WWII infantry unit.

 Most recently, I was offered a long-term housesit as a stable home during the pandemic.
+This was a priceless refuge one of the best house sitting opportunities and a classic example of how housesitting helped me.
 So, through the years, I’ve housesat for a variety of reasons.

 But I’d begun to feel like I wanted to “settle” down again – this time in Europe.
-I’d lined up a series of housesits for the summer of 2020 to explore cities and countries I had researched as potential new homes.
+Travel and housesitting helped me when I lined up a series of housesits for the summer of 2020 to explore cities and countries I had researched as potential new homes.
 Of course, those all dried up as the world shut down.

 Choosing to “settle” down in a new country

 After extensive online research, I decided on Lisbon as my potential future home – and set about scheduling housesits in Portugal, so I could visit different communities.
 During one housesit, I found what would become my new flat and negotiated the lease.
-It was such an advantage to be in the country during this process – my housesits made it affordable and convenient.
+It was such an advantage to be in the country during this process – housesitting helped me and made it affordable and convenient.

 Getting visa ready